UKLLC/Guidebook/ukllc_book/docs/FAQ/pages/faq_tre.md

 <details>
 <summary>Can researchers share their screen in online meetings?</summary>

-As long as the other researcher(s) is named on your project and has got valid ONS Accredited Researcher status and has completed a DURA, then yes, it is OK to share your screen on a conference call so that you can discuss your analyses.
+As long as the other researcher(s) is named on your project and has got valid ONS Accredited Researcher status and has completed a Data User Responsibilities Agreement (DURA), then yes, it is OK to share your screen on a conference call so that you can discuss your analyses.
 </details>

 <details>